aretrosen/teamus/README.md

 ## To-dos

+- [x] Seamless Playing
-- [ ] Seamless playing, with shuffle
+- [ ] Shuffle
-- [ ] Repeat Music / Playlist
+- [x] Repeat Music / Playlist
 - [x] Choose files from multiple directories, specified in json.
 - [ ] Load from database, refresh only on key press.

 ### Additional Features

 - [ ] show lyrics on key press.
-- [ ] mouse support.
-Currently, not implemented as I don't use mouse much.
-If anybody does though, let me know.
-Also, I am happy to take contributions!!!
+- [x] basic mouse support added now.
+If more support is needed, I might consider using bubblezone module.
 - [ ] play `m4a` audio.
 Currently, even not all `opus` files run correctly.
 I might have to write many of the audio frameworks from scratch.

 ## Collaboration